cryscan/web-rwkv/README.md

 6. To specify the location of your safetensors model, use `cargo run --release --example chat -- --model /path/to/model`.
 7. To load custom prompts for chat, use `cargo run --release --example chat -- --prompt /path/to/prompt`.
 See [`assets/prompt.json`](./assets/prompt.json) for details.
 8. To specify layer quantization, use `--quant <LAYERS>` to quantize the first `<LAYERS>` layers.
 For example, use `cargo run --release --example chat -- --quant 32` to quantize all 32 layers.
+9. Use `-turbo` flag to switch to alternative `GEMM` kernel when inferring long prompts.

 ## Use in Your Project
 To use in your own rust project, simply add `web-rwkv = "0.3"` as a dependency in your `Cargo.toml`.